Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Reduction to term

 Suppose that $A=iP$ and $B=\frac{Q^4}{4}$ where $P$ and $Q$ are momentum and position operators respectively and $i=\sqrt{-1}$.
 By the fact that $[iP,\frac{Q^4}{4}]=Q^3$ and the Identity (\ref{b2}) we will have:

-Although the above identity is a relation between operators, we can convert it to an integral relation by using Eigen states of operators $P$ and $Q$.
-To this end, we consider $|p\ra $ and $|q\ra$ as Eigen states of operators $P$ and $Q$ respectively where from quantum mechanics we know that $\la p|q\ra=\frac{1}{\sqrt{2\pi}}e^{-ipq}$, we suppose $\hbar=1$.
+Although the above identity is a relation between operators, we can convert it to an integral relation by using eigenstates of operators $P$ and $Q$.
+To this end, we consider $|p\ra $ and $|q\ra$ as eigenstates of operators $P$ and $Q$ respectively where, from quantum mechanics, we know that $\la p|q\ra=\frac{1}{\sqrt{2\pi}}e^{-ipq}$, we suppose $\hbar=1$.
 Then we add the Identity operator $I=\int dp |p\ra \la p| = \int dq |q\ra \la q|$ between the operators in the relation (\ref{b3}).
 After these replacements we will have the following relation:

 We can also rewrite the above relation in the following form:

 to hold the above identity it is necessary that the following identity holds:

 Since variables $p$ and $q$ are continuous variables, we can replace them with field variables $\phi$ and finally we have an interesting relation in the following form: